RaymondWang987/NVDS/README.md

 **NVDS is the first plug-and-play stabilizer** that can remove flickers from any single-image depth model without extra effort.
 Besides, we also introduce a large-scale dataset, **Video Depth in the Wild (VDW)**, which consists of 14,203 videos with over two million frames, making it the largest natural-scene video depth dataset.
 Don't forget to star this repo if you find it interesting!

+## 💦 License and Releasing Policy
++ VDW dataset.

+  We have released the VDW dataset under strict conditions.
+We must ensure that the releasing won’t violate any copyright requirements. **To this end, we will not release any video frames or the derived data in public.** Instead, we provide meta data and detailed toolkits, which can be used to reproduce VDW or generate your own data.
+The meta data contains [IMDB](https://www.imdb.com/) numbers, starting time, end time, movie durations, resolutions, and cropping areas.
+All the meta data and toolkits are licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode), which can only be used for academic and research purposes.
+Please refer to our [VDW official website](https://raymondwang987.github.io/VDW/) and [VDW Toolkits](https://github.com/RaymondWang987/VDW_Dataset_Toolkits) for data usage.

++ NVDS code and model.

+  Following [MiDaS](https://github.com/isl-org/MiDaS) and [CVD](https://github.com/facebookresearch/consistent_depth), NVDS model adopts the widely-used [MIT License](https://github.com/RaymondWang987/NVDS/blob/main/LICENSE).
+We will gradually release our code and model as scheduled.

 ## ⚡ Updates and Todo List
 + [TODO] The paper and code of our journal extensions to **NVDS+** will be released after the reviewing process.
 + [2024.06.03] The [VDW official toolkits](https://github.com/RaymondWang987/VDW_Dataset_Toolkits) to reproduce VDW and generate your own data.